- Ultimate Guide to Applying to Cornell

 - How to Write the Cornell Essays (2014-2015)

 - How to Write the Common Application Essays 2017-2018 - March 25, 2017

 - How to Write Emory University’s 2016-17 Essays - September 5, 2016

 - How to Write UT Austin’s 2016-17 Essays - September 4, 2016

 How to Write the Cornell University Application Essays 2016-17

 As one of the eight Ivy League schools, Cornell University attracts thousands of applicants to its sprawling campus each year.
-Cornell was founded by New York State Senators Ezra Cornell and Andrew Dickson White in 1865.
-Together, the two cofounders merged their different educational dreams into one institution that embodied freedom and responsibility.
+Cornell was founded by two New York State senators — Ezra Cornell and Andrew Dickson White — in 1865.
+Together, the two co-founders merged their different educational dreams into one institution that embodied freedom and responsibility.

 Among Cornell University’s famous specialties are its campus dining, architecture school, and hotel school, all of which have been ranked number one in the nation on at least one occasion.
 Many famed alumni hail from Cornell, including Bill Nye, Christopher Reeve, Kurt Vonnegut, and Ruth Bader Ginsburg.
 Clearly, Cornell University brings its students the education and pathways to reach success.
 It’s no wonder that the school boasts a low acceptance rate of just 14%, enough to provide even the most motivated and talented students with a challenge.

 With such stiff competition, a standout application is necessary for those hoping to call Cornell home next fall.
 One of the most important parts of crafting a strong application is the essay, which provides a unique opportunity to communicate who you are as a person and a student.
-We here at CollegeVine (formerly Admissions Hero) are here to walk you through this year’s essay prompts and help you craft an essay for your Cornell application that will ensure you stand out from the crowd.
-This year’s prompts are listed as follows:
+We here at CollegeVine are here to walk you through this year’s essay prompts and help you craft an essay for your Cornell application that will ensure you stand out from the crowd.
+This year’s prompts are listed below.

 College of Agriculture and Life Sciences